georgegeorgitsis/csv-parser/README.md

 * For GET requests of the image(s), there are more fields/information to be returned.
 Those information can be used for other purposes or can be returned back to the user.
 * A PATCH method request to update the already saved images with new fields/information.
 * Constants in application to control variables that are used in controllers, models and libraries.
+* A cache system for both images and sql queries.